davidlucas580/Edge-Enterprise/edgeenterprise/microsoft-edge-supported-operating-systems.md

 ### macOS

-- macOS 11 and later starting with Microsoft Edge 129
+- macOS 11 or later

-> [!NOTE]
-> Microsoft Edge 127 and 128 will keep working on Catalina 10.5 but won't get updates after Microsoft Edge 129 is released.

 ### iOS